 Remember, if the filing is not easily available on the court's website, the press and/or others can never see it to report on it or even know about the decision and the substance and/or the materialness of the arguments that were before the highest court in this State.

-Visit The Blanchard III Litigation in Jefferson Parish to see another example of trial record irregulatories not addressed by court system in the Blanchard series of litigation.
-Again, with the ultimate impact of protecting the defendants in The Blanchard I Litigation and the series of Blanchard litigations that have followed.
+Note: Please visit The Blanchard III Litigation in Jefferson Parish to see another example of court record irregulatories not addressed by the court system in the Blanchard series of litigations.
+Again, with the ultimate impact of protecting the defendants in The Blanchard I Litigation.

-Later in 2001 while this record tampering issue was beginning to be addressed in St. Mary Parish in this subject litigation, Judge Ann L. Simon was actually sitting in for justices at dockett proceedings for the Louisiana Supreme Court!
+Later in 2001, while this record tampering issue was beginning to be addressed in St. Mary Parish in this subject litigation by the author, Judge Ann L. Simon was actually sitting in for justices at dockett proceedings for the Louisiana Supreme Court!
 Based on this, as important as it was for the public, it is the author's opinion, it was highly unlikely the writ ever had a chance of being taken seriously by the same court she was asked to sit in for...and the substance of the arguement (complete and accurate public records) was apparently not.

 Then in 2014 the Louisiana Supreme Court appointed a new judge in a very important and extremely conflicted litigation in St. Charles Parish!
-The author has no opinion at all on her decisions in that certain St. Charles Parish litigation.
+The author has no opinion at all on Judge Simon's decisions in that litigation.
 Her decisions were what they were.
-That litigation is only identified here so to try and evidence the apparent lack of accountability for her actions in the St. Mary Parish litigation many years earlier.
-Certainly, there are many other competent retired judges that may have been assigned to preside of this St. Charles litigation.
+That litigation is only identified here so to try and evidence the Louisiana Supreme Court's apparent lack of concern and holding of others accountable for the failure to develop and maintain accurate and complete court/trial records.

 The State Constitution has given the Louisiana Supreme Court the supervisory jurisdiction to address these types of court matters.
 There are now new justices that have been elected to the Louisiana Supreme Court since 2003.
 Maybe something meaningful can now happen to help the public gain faith in a real justice system that is first here to serve the public good.